lawrennd/old_talks/_ml/includes/naive-bayes.md

     X[genre] = np.zeros(X.shape[0])
     X[genre][index] = np.ones(len(index))}

-This has given us a new data frame `X` which contains the different genres in different columns.
+\notes{This has given us a new data frame `X` which contains the different genres in different columns.}

 \code{X.describe()}

-We can now specify the naive Bayes model.
+\notes{We can now specify the naive Bayes model.
 For the genres we want to model the data as Bernoulli distributed, and for the year and body count we want to model the data as Gaussian distributed.
-We set up two data frames to contain the parameters for the rows and the columns below.
+We set up two data frames to contain the parameters for the rows and the columns below.}

 \code{# assume data is binary or real.
 # this list encodes whether it is binary or real (1 for binary, 0 for real)